Last updated on November 25, 2023

 Regulate Bursting of Crackers in New Delhi #DhuaNahiDiya

-Here is an invite/call to join in such a similar initiative: Growing up, Diwali used to be my favourite festival – the mithais, the hanging of lights, the flower decorations, the colourful rangolis, seeing the night sky lit up with fireworks – Diwali was a magical festival in every way.
-But with the exponential increase in pollution with each passing year, it has become the time of the year which I dread… To Read On Please Click On Th Below Link:
+Here is an invite/call to join in such a similar initiative: Growing up, Diwali used to be my favorite festival – the mithais, the hanging of lights, the flower decorations, the colorful rangolis, seeing the night sky lit up with fireworks – Diwali was a magical festival in every way.
+But with the exponential increase in pollution with each passing year, it has become the time of the year which I dread… To Read On Please Click On the link Below Link:

 Join this cause and sign in now this petition by clicking on this link: Regulate Bursting of Crackers in New Delhi #DhuaNahiDiya

 I just signed in and dropped a comment: